 The Shine Lawyers CSG team have provided a list of helpful tips that can help you in the event you are contacted by a CSG company about carrying out activities on your land.

-This link is to the Queensland Government portal where you can request a free local area mining permit report for your land.
+Mining Permit Searches You can request a free local area mining permit report for your land from the Queensland Government.
 You can also request a report for an entire local government authority area or, a specific lot.

 This information will help you identify whether or not a mining permit, such as a Petroleum Lease or Authority to Prospect, has been granted over your land, and what company owns it.